Fraud Blocker

 Prevention of Revenue Leakage

-Effective payment reconciliation minimizes the risk of revenue leakage in several ways:
+Effective reconciliation minimizes revenue leakage by:

 Challenges in Payment Reconciliation